LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 ### Axios interceptor

-To intercept every response received by Axios library we need to define an interceptor.
-If request was unauthenticated it will call `logout` function.
-Access token will be detroyed and user will see login page.
+To intercept every response received by the Axios library we need to define an interceptor.
+If the request was unauthenticated it will call the `logout` function.
+The access token will be destroyed and the user will see a login page.

 ```jsx
 axios.interceptors.response.use(